+Risk assessment.

-3. Risk assessment.
-If a risk assessment on the INNS recorded has not already been completed by GB Non-native Species Secretariat, the Non-native Risk Analysis Panel (NNRAP) commissions a risk assessment to be carried out.
-The risk assessment is used to help advice decision on what action to take, along with input from experts, stake holders and from Orkney Islands Council.
+If a risk assessment on the INNS recorded has not already been completed by GB NNSS, an in-house risk assessment within the OICHA will be carried out in collaboration with GB NNSS.
+The risk assessment is used to advice decision on what action to take, along with input from experts, stake holders and from Orkney Islands Council.

-The GBNN Species Secretariat has already prepared several risk assessment for the species which pose the biggest threat.
-Following risk assessments are already completed:
+The GBNN Species Secretariat has already prepared risk assessments most of the species which pose the biggest threat.
+Table 5 details which risk assessments relevant to Orkney have been completed.